10 Best Ways Retirees Could Live Well on Less

 And don't be shy about asking for a senior discount even if one isn't advertised.
-Use humor, a smile, a wink, and try something like "I've seen a lot in my life at 55+.
-What do you say, would these laugh lines qualify me for 10% off?"
+Use humor and a smile, or try something like "I've seen a lot in my life at 55+.
+What do you say?
+Would these laugh lines qualify me for 10% off?"

-If you've never been great at asking for bargains, read the book Getting More, in which Penn law professor Stuart Diamond discusses specific techniques you can use to negotiate upgrades or lower prices on just about anything.
-I'm not a natural-born bargainer—but every time I've used what he teaches in his book it has worked.
+If you've never been great at asking for bargains, read the book Getting More, in which University of Pennsylvania law professor Stuart Diamond discusses specific techniques you can use to negotiate upgrades or lower prices on just about anything.

 Turning this process into a game puts your subconscious to work, so there will always be a part of you on the lookout for ways to save.
-To accelerate the fun, try keeping a running points system, assigning so many points per x dollar of savings.
+To accelerate the fun, try keeping a running points system, assigning a certain number of points per dollar of savings.

 Encourage family members to join your new way of thinking.
 This game could be a perfect opportunity to teach grandchildren better spending habits of their own.

-In addition, you can use online sites to find retail discount codes and as the younger ones know the computer, they can help!
+In addition, you can use online sites to find retail discount codes.
+Your kids and grandkids may even know discount sites they can share with you.

 The rebel in us makes it hard to stick with a budget that feels like a diet.
 Instead, frame your spending habits in terms of choices.
-For example, you can have both the Starbucks coffee and an expensive glass of wine, but perhaps not both on the same day.
+For example, you can have both your favorite latte and an expensive glass of wine—but perhaps not both on the same day.

 Having flex money rather than strict categories works well for many.
-For example, you may have a pool of $1,000 to spend.
-If you need new tires that month that may use up a portion.
+For example, you may have a pool of $1,000 to spend per month.
+If you need new tires that month. that may use up a portion.
 That means other "extras" like that new TV will have to wait until a month where there is more available flex money.

 Once retired, don’t give yourself unlimited access to investment funds.
-Your money may get spent far too fast if you treat it like a big pot to dip into at will.
+Otherwise, your money may get spent far too fast.

 Instead, set up a "retirement paycheck" by structuring direct deposits from your investments into your checking account on a monthly or bi-monthly basis.

 Roommates offer companionship and help you both save money.
 If you own a home, consider renting out a room to bring in some extra money.
-If you rent, consider finding someone to rent with.
+If you rent, consider finding someone to share rent.

 You can also lower costs by trading in the high maintenance house/yard for a condo or a patio home in an active living community.
-Or perhaps you can move somewhere where you can walk to shopping and entertainment.
-Some people even give up a home altogether, instead going with the RV lifestyle which offers a low cost, flexible way to live and travel.
+Or perhaps, you can move somewhere where you can walk to shopping and entertainment.
+Some people even give up a home altogether, instead of going with the RV lifestyle which offers a low-cost, flexible way to live and travel.

-Google maps offers a way to search for public transportation routes online.
-Or you can invest in a smartphone (Apple offers free workshops to learn how to use iPhones) and then use the smartphone to get rides from new transportation services like Uber or Lyft.
+Google Maps offer a way to search for public transportation routes online.
+Or you can invest in a smartphone and then use it to get rides from transportation services like Uber or Lyft.

 For a more traditional approach, talk to neighbors to see if there are opportunities to carpool or find local markets within walking or biking distance.